632 Edgewater Drive, Dunedin, Florida 34698

-Located on Florida's Gulf Coast, Dundein is the site of Edgewater Arms, a 55+ condominium community with open water views and easy access to cute downtown Dunedin.
-Built between 1970 and 1974, the 209 living units are situated across four buildings, each one eight stories high.
+Located on Florida's Gulf Coast, Dundein is the site of Edgewater Arms, a 55+ condominium community just a stone's throw from the water.
+Built between 1970 and 1974, its 209 living units are situated across four buildings, each one eight stories high.

 Although there is no on site activities director, residents have access to a clubhouse and meet for billiards, table tennis, darts or card games.
 The fitness room has both weight training and cardio equipment, and the large outdoor swimming pool, which each buidling faces, is heated.

 Shuffleboard courts and two private piers round out the recreational amenities.
-Dunedin's municipal marina borders the condominium complex and is ranked as one of the best on Florida's West Coast.
+Dunedin's municipal marina borders the condominium complex to the east and is ranked as one of the best on Florida's West Coast.
 It has 194 boat slips.

 Nearby beaches include the Dunedin Causeway, Honeymoon Island, and Caladesi Island State Park.
 Downtown Clearwater, St. Petersburg, and Tampa Bay are within easy reach.
 The 39-mile Pinellas Trail bisects downtown Dunedin and is popular with bikers and joggers, as well as walkers.
 The town holds a 2nd Friday Artwalk and a farmers' market.
 The Dunedin Fine Arts Center houses five galleries, 15 studio classrooms, a gift shop, and a cafe.